Sanjeev98singh/100-days-of-python/README.md

 - Wrote my first Python script: `hello_world.py`.
 - Learned how to implement the len, type functions, and a list

+### Day 1:
+- Learn the implementation of typpe conversion

 ## Resources